P3P-Corporation/C3p-/README.md

 # C3p-
-C3p is an implementation to any actu Network Signals l  to Secure all Networks Worldwide.
+C3p is an implementation of a Network to Secure all Networks Worldwide.